comp-journalism/UMD-J479D-J779D-Fall2015/README.md

   - Murray. *Interactive Data Visualization for the Web.* Chapter 8: Axes.
 [Link](http://chimera.labs.oreilly.com/books/1230000000345/ch08.html)

 #####October 5 - Design & Production Practices#####
-- [TODO] get a visitor to come and talk about real newsroom methods, put some of the other lecture material in "vis design" lecture.

 - Readings / Viewings Due
   - Bostock.
 Design is a Search Process.
 [Link](https://www.youtube.com/watch?v=fThhbt23SGM)